meteor/meteor/packages/livedata/DDP.md

 should not be.)

  * The client sends a `connect` message.
- * If the server can speak the `version` of the protocol specified in the `connect` message, it sends back a `connected` message.
+ * If the server is willing to speak the `version` of the protocol specified in the `connect` message, it sends back a `connected` message.
  * Otherwise the server sends back a `failed` message with a version of DDP it would rather speak, informed by the `connect` message's `support` field, and closes the underlying socket.
  * The client is then free to attempt to connect again speaking a different version of DDP.
+It can do that by sending another `connect` message on the same connection.
 The client may optimistically send more messages after the `connect` message, assuming that the server will support the proposed protocol version.
 If the server does not support that version, it must ignore those additional messages.

+The versions in the `support` field of the client's `connect` message are ordered according to the client's preference, most preferred first.
+If, according to this ordering, the `version` proposed by the client is not the best version that the server supports, the server must force the client to switch to the better version by sending a `failed` message.

+When a client is connecting to a server for the first time it will typically set `version` equal to its most preferred version.
+If desired, the client can then remember the version that is ultimately negotiated with the server and begin with that version in future connections.
+The client can rely on the server sending a `failed` message if a better version is possible as a result of the client or the server having been upgraded.

 ## Managing Data: